NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/eeCapabilities.rst

 Applications used to determine the response output parameters given the ground motion and structural model.

 #.
 OpenSees: Open System for Earthquake Engineering Simulation
-#.
-CustomPy-Simulation: user-provided python script
+#.  :blue:`CustomPy-Simulation: user-provided python script`
 #.  :blue:`None: used only for surrogate model-based predictions`
 #.  :blue:`Multimodel: selecting multiple finite element applications`